 Many dogs can turn to destructive behavior if they are experiencing boredom.
 A dog with pent-up energy may look for a fun distraction to keep them busy, and this distraction can be sudden digging in many cases.

 Our dogs rely on mental and physical stimulation each day to keep them content and can even experience stress when these needs are not met.
-When their energy levels boil over and they become frustrated, your yard may take the brunt of the storm.
+When their energy levels boil over, and they become frustrated, your yard may take the brunt of the storm.

 If your canine companion does not get the recommended exercise amount for their breed each day, you may see multiple forms of destructive behavior in their routine.
-It’s crucial to be they are getting an adequate amount of exercise.
+It’s crucial to be they get an adequate amount of exercise.
 If your hyper pup is digging every chance he gets, it may be time to step up their mental and physical stimulation.

 They Are Hiding Treasure

 Do you have a dog that likes to hide its toys from other animals in its home?
 How about a dog that takes its treats into the other room to eat in peace?
 Dogs like this often enjoy hiding their “treasure” in a safe place, ensuring that they are the only ones who can enjoy it.

 Some dogs do this by digging holes in their favorite spot in the yard, then burying their favorite dog toys in the process.
 These pups tend to view hiding their favorite toy as a type of brain-stimulation game.

 Many dogs will hold their favorite item in their mouth as they search their yard for the perfect place to dig.
 You may then see them drop the item in their new hole, often nuzzling the dirt with their nose while they bury it.
 If you see your pup carrying their prized possessions around the yard before they dig, they may be trying to hide a treasure.